 “Wake up!
 Wake up, it’s time for your first communion.”

 To this day I have no idea where he got that communion wafer, in the middle of the night no less.
 Armed with that and some sort of pocket prayer book, he just went at it.
-He began sermonizing to me, about the ceremony, what you said, what you thought, how you prayed.
+He began sermonizing to me about the ceremony, what you said, what you thought, how you prayed.
 I nodded my head vacuously, because I was still half asleep.
 We repeated some words, and I don’t know how long that lasted.

 “It’s just that easy nonoy,” he said proudly.

-It was just that easy.
+“It was just that easy.”
 I could tell from his smile he was happy with how it all went.
 All that guilt had been lifted.
 Dad scurried off, and that was that.
 I looked around thinking “surely a moment like this comes with something, maybe fireworks, or a song?”
-Apparently, it didn’t.
+Apparently, it did not.